copsTvFan/cops-episode-guide/readme.md

 Aired 1993-01-30.

-**Denver, CO 7** (8:09 PM Accident Call) Aurora.
-Hit and run pickup truck hits a souped up motorcycle and injures a man and a woman, traffic stop looking for drive by shooters yields drugs and a gun/Medical emergency call to the basement of a house with an Asian woman who took 4 sleeping pills/Family disturbance call to a drunk black woman who locked herself and a friend in her apartment - hello there.
+**Denver, CO 7**

+- (8:09 PM Accident Call) Aurora.
+Hit and run pickup truck hits a souped up motorcycle and injures a man and a woman; traffic stop looking for drive by shooters yields drugs and a gun
+- Medical emergency call to the basement of a house with an Asian woman who took 4 sleeping pills
+- Family disturbance call to a drunk black woman who locked herself and a friend in her apartment - hello there.

 ### S05E15